thundergnat/Terminal-Boxer/README.md

   * :&f - Optional routine to render the text inside each cell.
 By default this is a centering routine.
 Pass in a specialized routine if (for instance) you want to use ANSI color codes but don't want to count the ANSI as characters.

-  * :$col - Optional, number of columns to render the table in.
+  * :col - Optional, number of columns to render the table in.
 Defaults to the number of elements in @content.

-  * :$cell - Optional, cell width in characters.
+  * :cw - Optional, cell width in characters.
 If none provided, uses the maximum width element size from the given content list.
+If too small a :ch is provided, will not truncate, will distort table.

+  * :ch - Optional, cell height in characters.
+If none provided, uses the maximum height (lines) element size from the given content list.
+If :ch is provided, will truncate excess lines to that height.

-  * :$indent - Optional indent for the rendered table.
+  * :indent - Optional indent for the rendered table.
 Defaults to ''.
 Pass in a value to prepend to each row of the table.
 (Nominally, but not necessarily, whitespace.)

   * @content - List or array.
 The actual content rendered to each cell.

 If :cols (columns) is not specified, draws a single row table.
 If @content.elems is not evenly divisible by :cols, pads table with blank cells.

+Multi line cells are always rendered top biased.
+If you want to center or bottom bias the contents, it is up to you to pad the content with blank lines to properly locate it.

 --

-`ss-box(:3col, :3cell, :indent(" "), 'A'..'E')` single horizontal, single vertical
+`ss-box(:3col, :3cw, :indent(" "), 'A'..'E')` single horizontal, single vertical

     ┌───┬───┬───┐
     │ A │ B │ C │